Election-Tech-Initiative/electionguard-python/docs/3_Cast_and_Spoil.md

 ## Glossary

 - **Ciphertext Ballot** An encrypted representation of a voter's filled-in ballot.
-- **Ciphertext Accepted Ballot** A wrapper around the `CiphertextBallot` that represents a ballot that is accepted for inclusion in election results and is either, cast, spoiled, or in an unknown state.
+- **Ciphertext Accepted Ballot** A wrapper around the `CiphertextBallot` that represents a ballot that is accepted for inclusion in election results and is either: cast or spoiled.
 - **Ballot Box** A stateful collection of ballots that are either cast or spoiled.
+- **Ballot Store** A repository for retaining cast and spoiled ballots.
-- **Cast Ballot** A ballot which a voter has accepted as valid.
+- **Cast Ballot** A ballot which a voter has accepted as valid to be included in the official election tally.
-- **Spoiled Ballot** A ballot which a voter did not accept as valid.
+- **Spoiled Ballot** A ballot which a voter did not accept as valid and is not included in the tally.
-- **Unknown Ballot** A ballot which may not yet be determiend as cast or spoiled, or that may have been spoiled but is otherwise not counted in the election results.
+- **Unknown Ballot** A ballot which may not yet be determiend as cast or spoiled, or that may have been spoiled but is otherwise not published in the election results.
 - **Homomorphic Tally** An encrypted representation of every selection on every ballt that was cast.
 This representation is stored in a `CiphertextTally` object.

 ## Process